telerik/ajax-docs/controls/formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter.md

 ---
 title: Decorated GridView Is Not Bound to SqlDataSource with ControlParameter
-page_title: Decorated GridView Is Not Bound to SqlDataSource with ControlParameter  | RadFormDecorator for ASP.NET AJAX Documentation
+page_title: Decorated GridView Is Not Bound to SqlDataSource with ControlParameter - RadFormDecorator
-description: Decorated GridView Is Not Bound to SqlDataSource with ControlParameter
+description: Check our Web Forms article about Decorated GridView Is Not Bound to SqlDataSource with ControlParameter.
 slug: formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter
 tags: decorated,gridview,is,not,bound,to,sqldatasource,with,controlparameter
 published: True